 T-shirt quilts are something I have always loved the concept of, but I’ve struggled a bit with their style.
-One of the things that appeals to me about quilts is their graphic simplicity and regular shapes and t-shirt quilts are very often composed of irregular blocks and a higgildy piggedly design.
+One of the things that appeals to me about quilts is their graphic simplicity and regular shapes and t-shirt quilts are very often composed of irregular blocks and irregular design.

-My turning point with memory quilts came when I made Alice’s one using clothes from her first year, I kept it simple, used regular sized blocks, complimentary colours and mixed in some plain squares.
+My turning point with memory quilts came when I made Alice’s one using clothes from her first year, I kept it simple, used regular-sized blocks, complementary colours and mixed in some plain squares.
 I surprised myself by loving it so much when it was complete, so I decided to try it again on a much bigger scale with Theo’s t-shirts.

 Like many of my favourite projects I worked at this on and off for a silly length of time (over a year I think) then when I imposed an arbitrary deadline (Theo’s birthday last month) I suddenly summoned up the burst of energy to finish it quickly.

 I imposed order on the random selection of designs by using three set sizes of blocks and Kona cotton blue sashing.
 The smallest squares are 6 x 6 inches (finished) the medium 9 x 9 inches and the large 9 x 12 inches.